TanStack/query/docs/framework/react/reference/usePrefetchQuery.md

 **Returns**

-The `usePrefetchQuery` does not return nothing, it should be used just to fire a prefetch during render, before any suspense boundaries.
+The `usePrefetchQuery` does not return nothing, it should be used just to fire a prefetch during render, before a suspense boundary that wraps a component that uses [`useSuspenseQuery`](../reference/useSuspenseQuery).